-- Be prepared for “four seasons in day” by carrying a day pack with you when you’re out and about carrying extra layers and a rainjacket.
+- Be prepared for “four seasons in a day” by carrying a day pack with you when you’re out and about carrying extra layers and a rainjacket

 - May is considered a “low season” for tourism so it’s a great time to look for deals and don’t worry about activities, accommodation or transport being fully booked.

-- For those of you on a working holiday wanting to work for the ski season, May is a good time to find work and accommodation for the season – before there’s no opportunities left!
+- For those of you on a working holiday wanting to work for the ski season, May is a good time to find work and accommodation for the season – before there are no opportunities left!